Student Projects

 • Identify a mentor to engage with students periodically (twice a month, on average) to answer questions about the project

-• Optional: mentor is experienced in bioinformatics/computational biology
+• It is not required for the mentor to be experienced in bioinformatics/computational biology

-• BGMP faculty provide technical mentorship, mainly computational in nature, if possible
+• BGMP faculty provide technical mentorship, mainly computational in nature, when possible

 • Provide a project description that: